World

 Conference Tournament Futures

-The third chunk of the basketball season is the tournament season, and it’s made up of two events.
-First, each of the conferences hold their own conference tournament.
+The third chunk of the basketball season is the tournament season and it’s made up of two events.
+First, each of the conferences holds its own conference tournament.
 All the teams that spent the last two months playing each other now do it again, in a single elimination bracket.
 The winner gets to hoist a banner in their gym and also gets a free bid to the NCAA Tournament.

 Teams could get to play close to home or be sent across the country.
-They could play an unfamiliar team or a well-known opponent.
-It all adds to the uncertainty of March Madness.
+They could play an unfamiliar college football team or a well-known opponent.
+It all adds to the uncertainty of March Madness and the overall college basketball championship market.

 Can you bet on college basketball futures at online sportsbooks?

 You absolutely can.
 You’ll be given the chance to bet on literally hundreds of teams to win the tournament, win their conference or make the Final Four.
 Online sportsbooks have similar odds and payouts.
-The futures begin taking action prior to the start of the season and continue until March.
+Futures markets begin taking action prior to the start of the season and continue until March.

 What is the best way to bet on college basketball?